October 26, 2025

 Here’s what we implement with clients to reduce LLM hallucinations without killing usefulness:

-A. Tune behavior, not just answers
+Tune behavior, not just answers

 • Abstention prompts & policies.
 Teach the model when to ask for clarification or decline.